-- Remove the plug inside the dishwasher outlet from the garbage disposal.
-Use a hammer and a dowel or punch to remove the plug properly.
+- Remove the plug from the dishwasher outlet from the garbage disposal.
+Use a hammer and a dowel to remove the plug properly.

-- Connect the garbage disposal to the mounting assembly.
-Use a screwdriver to lock the unit into the mount tightly.
+- Connect the garbage disposal to the new mounting assembly.
+Use a screwdriver as a hand to lock the unit into the mount tightly.

 - Make sure all the connections are secure.
 Run water to check for possible leaks.

-- Plug in the power cord and turn the power back one.
-Test the garbage disposal.
+- Plug in the power cord and turn the power on and test the garbage disposal.

 How to maintain and clean a sink disposal?

-After using a garbage disposal for a while it might become dirty and even a bit smelly.
+After using a garbage disposal for soon time it might become dirty and even a bit smelly.
 Bad odors are caused by bacteria from food waste residues which forms inside the sink opening and in the garbage disposal.
-How do your clean a kitchen garbage disposal and how often do you need to clean it?
+How can you clean a kitchen garbage disposal and how often does this need to be done?

 According to Waste King, a manufacturer of garbage disposals, it isn’t necessary to clean your disposer.
 The disposer is a self cleaning device which cleans the internal parts with each use.

-But what if you really want to clean the disposal and the sink opening?
+But what if you really want to clean the disposal and the drain?
 What are some tips you can follow?
 Below are some official tips and recommendations from InSinkErator, also a manufacturer of disposers.

 - Lemons – Neutralize bad odors by grinding citrus fruit.
 Put some slices inside the disposal, run some cold water and start grinding.
 The lemon helps to clean the inside of the disposer and releases a fresh smell.

-- Baffle – The baffle is the part that sits inside the sink opening, it is also called a splash guard.
+- Clean the baffle – The baffle is the part that sits inside the sink opening, it is also called a splash guard.
 This rubber part can become really dirty and smelly as well.
 So it is recommended to clean this part regularly with some hot water and dish soap.

 Manufacturers of food waste disposers

 What are the best brands for garbage disposals?
-Below you can find a list with the official websites from well-known and popular brands:
+Below you can find a list with the official websites from well-known and popular brands, in alphabetic order:

 Alternatives for kitchen waste disposals

-What to do with you food scraps in the kitchen.
-Besides the use of a kitchen waste disposer there are alternatives for disposing this waste stream.
+What else can you do to dispose of your food scraps in the kitchen?
+Besides using of a kitchen waste disposal there also some other alternatives you can consider.
 Such as: